 In Indonesia, special education is not as obvious as in the Netherlands.
 Children being deaf or being hard of hearing should go to a special school and that costs a lot of money.
 If there is no money, the children are doubly unlucky.
 No education and not learning to talk and communicate make it almost impossible for these children to find a job later.
 By them hear problems the children are behind.
 By giving them good education, they are going to have a promising future

 With the help of several involved sponsors, these children can go to school!
-A greatopportunity for both parents and their child with hearing problems.
-The Yayasan Corti school offers regular education that is tailored to deaf and hard hearing children.
+A great />opportunity for both parents and their child with hearing problems.
+The Sushrusa Deaf School, initiated by our partner Yayasan Corti, offers regular education that is tailored to deaf and hard hearing children.
 With well-trained teachers and a hearing centre in the same building, our students feel fully comfortable.
 From an isolated home situation to a safe and interesting place that offers a future.
 We see most children making enormous progress in big steps.
 In some single case, however, the impact of the traumatic prior years is so huge that additional counselling is needed.
 Fortunately, that too is available.

 Additional lessons by the Kolewa Team